espressif/esp-idf/examples/peripherals/sigmadelta/README.md

 ## Troubleshooting

-If you are using [ESP-WROVER-KIT](https://www.espressif.com/en/products/hardware/esp-wrover-kit/overview) then this board has a RGB LED already installed.
+If you are using [ESP-WROVER-KIT](https://www.espressif.com/en/products/hardware/esp-wrover-kit/overview) then this board has an RGB LED already installed.
 GPIO4 is driving blue color of the LED.
-The brightening and dimming effect of the blue LED may not be distinctly visible because red and green LEDs are not actively driven and will slightly lit.
+The brightening and dimming effect of the blue LED may not be distinctly visible because red and green LEDs are not actively driven by this example and will slightly lit.
 To resolve this issue you can switch both diodes off by adding the following code at the end of `sigmadelta_example_init()` function:

 ```c
 gpio_pad_select_gpio(GPIO_NUM_0);